BearStudio/formiz/apps/docs/src/pages/migration.md

 };
 ```

-Just like in v1, you can subscribe to different fields to determine when your component should rerender.
-To do this, you'll have to use the new `fields` prop, which is an array of the fields' names.
+Just like in v1, you can subscribe to different fields to choose when your component should rerender.
+To do this, you'll have to use the new `fields` prop, which is an array of the fields' names that you want to subscribe to.

 Additionnally, you can now use the `selector` prop to choose which data in the fields you really need to subscribe to, avoiding useless rerenders.

-In the example below, `myFirstFieldData` returns the _value_ and _pristine_ state of `myFirstField`, and will cause MyForm to rerender whenever one of those two values change.
+In the example below, `myFirstFieldData` returns the _value_ and _isPristine_ data of `myFirstField`, and will cause MyForm to rerender only whenever one of those two values change.

 ```tsx
 const MyForm = () => {